Amate painting is a great project to do with kids for Hispanic Heritage Month (September 13-October 15).

 - Black permanent marker

 Cut one of the larger sides out of the paper bag and crumple it up.
 A lot!
-Crumple and re-crumple; you're going to want a bunch of creases in there.
+Crumple and re-crumple and crumple again.
+You're going to want a bunch of creases in there.

 This should leave you with ink collected mostly in the crevices, and the paper now resembles Amate bark.